 Split payments are up to the individual teachers.
 Before registering for a class, please inquire about whether or not payment can be made in installments or split.
 If payment installments are pre-approved, students are responsible for payment of full tuition even if they are not able to attend all classes or complete the full session.
 Workshop payments are due in full upon registration, since our workshops are much shorter in duration than our classes.

 I have to drop the class, can my tuition be refunded, credited towards a future class, or prorated?

 No. Upon enrollment, students are responsible for the FULL amount of tuition, regardless of how many classes they attend.
-We limit the size of our classes, so when students drop at the last minute or attend a few weeks of class and do not complete the session without paying, the financial damage is significant.
+We limit the size of our classes, so when students drop at the last minute or attend only a few weeks of class and do not complete the session without paying, the financial damage to our teachers is significant.
 We believe that our teachers' time and effort is valuable and deserves to be honored, so we do not prorate tuition or give credit towards future classes.
-We certainly understand that in our business, things can change quickly - work comes up, financial situations arise, availability changes - but in order to be fair to everyone involved, both students and teachers, we have strict payment and refund policies in place.
+We certainly understand that in our business, things can change quickly - work comes up, financial situations arise, availability changes - but in order to be fair to everyone involved, we have strict payment and refund policies in place.
 By paying tuition when registering, each individual is agreeing to these policies.